 Can someone else provide or support my application

 Yes, it is possible to depend on money that was provided to you by a family member(s) or a friend.
-However, the relevant person will need to provide their contact details and confirm that the money can be invested in the proposed business in the UK.
+However, confirmation is necessary to confimr use of funds.

 When should I invest my funds